tdnzr/docs/develop-dotnet-plugins.md

 ## Initialization

-For C# Plugins, We recommend you use the [dotnet template](https://github.com/Flow-Launcher/dotnet-template) to generate a plugin template.
+For C# Plugins, we recommend you use the [dotnet template](https://github.com/Flow-Launcher/dotnet-template) to generate a plugin template.

 In order to be recognized as a Flow DotNet plugin, the directory needs to have at least two files
 1. [`plugin.json`](plugin.json.md)